-Prerequisite: SPC 1608, COM 2000, senior standing and instruction approval
+Prerequisite: Senior standing and instructor approval

 This course is designed as the capstone course for communication majors.
 It is aimed at providing students with the opportunity to integrate the knowledge and skills they have acquired as communication majors as well as to provide experiences for students to exhibit competent communication skills learned during their program of study in order to prepare for a career in communication or for graduate work at another institution.
 By working on a capstone project that draws on prior course work and that culminates in a speech and senior capstone paper, students utilize their critical thinking skills in synthesizing previous course work and extend and develop their own original ideas.
 By integrating their knowledge and skills students will also demonstrate that they possess them.